-- Introduce new a clause 5.4.5 that provides a detailed description of the processes the Transmission Network Operator will following in planning network outages. - b) Introduce a new clause 5.4.5 that specifies: - An obligation for the Network Service Provider to develop an outage assessment guideline, - A requirement for the Transmission Network Operator to follow those guidelines when planning ii) outages, - High-level principles that should be reflected in an outage assessment guideline including the need to consider the transmission planning criteria when assessing outages, and - iv) As required by the WEM Rules, provide transmission equipment outage requests to AEMO. - No change Retain the existing drafting.
+- a) Introduce new a clause 5.4.5 that provides a detailed description of the processes the Transmission Network Operator will following in planning network outages. - b) Introduce a new clause 5.4.5 that specifies: - i) An obligation for the Network Service Provider to develop an outage assessment guideline, - ii) A requirement for the Transmission Network Operator to follow those guidelines when planning outages, - iii) High-level principles that should be reflected in an outage assessment guideline including the need to consider the transmission planning criteria when assessing outages, and - iv) As required by the WEM Rules, provide transmission equipment outage requests to AEMO. - c) No change Retain the existing drafting.